darksos34/react-spring-boot/readme.md

 The backend is running at port **8080** ```http://localhost:8080```<br />
 The frontend is running at port **3000** ```http://localhost:3000```<br />
 <br />
 Both ports are now running alongside eachother without any interconnectivity.
-To allow this connection, we require to setup a proxy which allows data transfer between these two ports.<br />
+To allow read and write access from the frontend port to the backend port, we require to setup a proxy which allows data transfer.<br />

 This is solved by adding a ```proxy``` field to your ```frontend/package.json``` file which allows port ```3000``` to transfer data from/to port ```8080```.<br />
 ```json